Managing Resource Monitors¶

 Resource monitors can only be created by account administrators (i.e. users with the ACCOUNTADMIN role); however, account administrators can choose to enable users with other roles to view and modify resource monitors.

 - Creating Resource Monitors

 - Assigning Warehouses to a Resource Monitor

 - Modifying a Resource Monitor

 - Viewing Resource Monitors

-A resource monitor is a dictionary object in Snowflake.
-It consists of the following properties:
+A resource monitor is a first-class object in Snowflake, consisting of the following properties:

 The number of Snowflake credits allocated to the monitor for each monthly billing period.

-A trigger specifies a credit quota threshold (as a percentage) and an action to perform when the threshold is reached.
-If credit usage reaches the threshold within the monthly billing period, the trigger fires and the action is performed.
+A credit quota threshold, specified as a percentage (values greater than 100 are allowed), and an action to perform when the threshold is reached.
+If credit usage reaches the threshold for the monthly billing period, the trigger fires and the action defined for the threshold is performed.
 The following actions are supported: